facebookresearch/fairseq2/doc/reference/hg.rst

 .. currentmodule:: fairseq2.recipes.hg

-``fairseq2.recipes.hg`` provides support for various Hugging Face recipes within the Fairseq2 framework.
-Currently, it includes functionality for Automatic Speech Recognition (ASR) evaluation, but it is designed to be extendable for other types of Hugging Face recipes as well.
+``fairseq2.recipes.hg`` is a tool for evaluating fairseq2 models on HuggingFace's [datasets](https://huggingface.co/docs/datasets/), using different metrics available in the [evaluate](https://huggingface.co/docs/evaluate/en/index) and against [transformers](https://huggingface.co/docs/transformers/en/index) baselines.
+See example of evaluating Automatic Speech Recognition (ASR) models <asr-example>

-For this API to work, you need to have the following installed:
+For this API to work, you need to have the following libraries installed:

 - evaluate
 - datasets
 - transformers

-The ``fairseq2.recipes.hg`` API allows integration with Hugging Face datasets, metrics and models for various tasks.
-It provides tools to evaluate models on Hugging Face datasets, manage configurations, and process data.
+Current supported evaluation tasks in ``fairseq2.recipes.hg``:

+- Automatic Speech Recognition (ASR)
+- Machine Translation (MT) - In development

+For each task, there is a default preset configuration that manages the dataset, model to be used, as well as the I/O input (where to store the results, precision for model loading, etc.)

+.. _asr-example:

 Usage Example
 -------------

-To evaluate a model using the default preset configuration, which evaluates the Wav2Vec2 model on the LibriSpeech dataset using the BLEU metric, run the following command:
+In the example below, we evaluate a ASR model (default Wav2Vec) using the default preset configuration (LibriSpeech dataset, using the BLEU metric):

 .. code-block:: bash